jkroso/fs-plates/templates/component/Readme.md

 ## Running the tests

 Just run `make`.
-It will install and start a development server so all you then need to do is point your browser to `localhost:3000/test`.
-Likewise to run the examples.
+It will install and start a development server leaving the tests waiting for you [at](http://localhost:3000/test)